kokkos/kokkos-core-wiki/Custom-Reductions:-Custom-Reducers.md

 ## Example

-This example performs a custom reduction on an array using the built-in Sum reducer.
+This example performs a custom reduction on an array using a custom class and reducer.

 ```c++
 namespace sample {  // namespace helps with name resolution in reduction identity